VIWET/GoDepositCLI/README.md

 - `--mnemonic`

-    The seed phrase that will be used for keys generation.
+    The seed phrase that will be used for keys generating.
 If `--mnemonic` is not set, `staking-cli` will ask you to enter it.

     NOTE: If you are using `--non-interactive` flag - this is a mandatory option